• Skip to primary navigation

 • Taste it and adjust the seasoning if needed.
 Then add the rice flour and the tapioca starch and mix well.
 It will not come together at this point, but don’t worry.

-• If you form small balls with your hands squeezing rather than rolled, they will come together and will stay together after baking.
-The mixture supposed to be soft and on the crumblier side, so it is not too dry and dense after baking.
-The high heat of the oven will activate the starch and the balls will be perfect.
+• Use your hands and squeeze rather than roll to form meatballs.
+The mixture is supposed to be soft, and on the crumblier side, so it is not too dry and dense after baking.
+The oven’s high heat will activate the starch, and the balls will be perfect.

 Baking or frying